gre/developer-portal/_docs/coin/live-common.md

 - No `<g>` or `transform`, `style` attributes...

 <!--  -->
-{% include alert.html style="important" text="Linear gradients, defs, masks, clip-path, filters and inline styles are <b>not</b> valid.
+{% include alert.html style="warning" text="Linear gradients, defs, masks, clip-path, filters and inline styles are <b>not</b> valid.
 Your PR won't be accepted if your icon contains such elements and it could slow the integation process down." %}
 <!--  -->

 Name should be the coin's ticker (e.g. `MYC.svg`) and must not conflict with an existing coin or token.